 Short sales have become very common in Florida, but that doesn’t mean they are easy.
 It helps to have a trusted advocate on your side to take the stress out of the process and to negotiate a fair deal that helps you to transition out of owning your home without suffering financial loss.
 At the Law offices of Evan M. Rosen, we will work with you on short sales or other mortgage resolution options so you can achieve the best possible solution to your mortgage issues.

-Contact us today at 855-55-ROSEN or through our online form to schedule a FREE CONSULTATION to learn more.
+Contact us today at 855-55-ROSEN or through our online form to schedule a consultation to learn more.

 Let the Law Offices of Evan M. Rosen serve you!